dettonville/dettonville.org/content/news/2019-02-11-mapstruct-1_3_0_Final-is-out-in-the-wild.md

 This can now be controlled via `NullValuePropertyMappingStrategy`.

-We also dropped support for Java 6 an 7 in 1.3 and are using Java 8 as a baseline across the MapStruct codebase.
+We also dropped support for Java 6 an 7 in 1.3 and are using Java 8 as a baseline across the Dettonville codebase.
 This has been long overdue and would enable us to simplify our codebase.
 It would also allow us to spent our effort on newer features rather than backwards compatible support for Java 6 and 7.